 18. Dobšinská Ice Cave

-The overall ice volume has been estimated to be 125,000 cubic meters, making it one of the most significant ice caves on Earth.
+The overall ice volume has been estimated to be 125,000 cubic meters, making it one of Earth’s most significant ice caves.
 It is calculated that the ice could be up to 26.5 meters thick at its thickest point.

-It is believed that the cave has been in existence for roughly 250,000 years.
+It is believed that the cave has existed for roughly 250,000 years.
 The ice cave covers a total distance of 1,491 meters.
 Dobšiná Ice Cave is open to the public from May to September.
-The ambiance inside the cave is amazing.
+The ambiance inside the cave is impressive.
 Key features include frozen stalagmites, resembling flawless marble, seemingly erupting from the ground, in chambers shimmering with draping threads of frost.

 See Related: Best Luxury Travel Gift for Men